In a recent resolution, the UN officially declared 20 May as World Bee Day

 The Slovenian Beekeeper’s Association has therefore played a key role in giving this issue greater prominence, and in bringing it to the attention of the UN.
 Apiculture, after all, is one of Slovenia's oldest traditional crafts and is a crucial part of its economy, given equal status to that of other types of agricultural activity.
 The Carniolan honeybee, endemic to Slovenia, is the only bee species allowed to be kept in this genuinely beekeeping nation, where thousands upon thousands of residents are currently engaged in this activity.
 Beekeeping traditions go back a long way here, to a time when sugar was in relatively short supply and almost every farm kept honeybees.

-, we are now pleased to introduce a new cycling holiday.
+, Inntravel also offers a cycling holiday.
 In the Shadow of the Julian Alps

 (1734 –1773), a beekeeping pioneer whose birthday (20 May) was chosen by the UN to mark the inaugural World Bee Day itself.